filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 This flag should normally be disabled, unless there is a need to use LADSPA plugins.

+### libaom
+Pass the `--enable-libaom` option to the configure script.
+Use the `libaom` library - an AOMedia video encoder for the AV1 video codec. `libaom` can save about 30% bitrate compared to VP9 and H.265 / HEVC, and about 50% over H.264, while retaining the same visual quality.

+This flag should be enabled if there is a need to create AV1 videos.

 ### libass
 Pass the `--enable-libass` option to the configure script.
 Provide an ability to burn subtitles (draw subtitles on top of input video, aka hardsubs) using the `libass` library.
 Enable two additional filters: `subtitles` - a full featured subtitle drawing one, and `ass` - a filter that only supports ASS (Advanced Substation Alpha) subtitles files.